azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

 # Plotting

-To run multiple experiments and plot data from different explorers, put the .pkl results from the experiment logs into the `results/` folder, and run with `AgentConfig.cached_results_to_load = True`.
+To plot data together from curiosity modules from multiple experiments, put the .pkl results from the experiment logs into the `results/` folder, and run with `AgentConfig.cached_results_to_load` field with the explorer.

 ```
 results/